 You can get PrEP from some health clinics or Planned Parenthood health centers, local health departments, and doctors’ offices.

-Your nurse or doctor will talk with you about the sex you have, the protection you use, and your medical history to see if PrEP is right for you.
+Your nurse or doctor will talk with you about the sex you have, the protection you use, and your medical history to help you decide if PrEP is right for you.
 They’ll also give you tests for HIV, Hepatitis B and C, and other STDs.
 And they'll test your kidneys to make sure they’re working well.

 What else do I need to know about being on PrEP?

-Once you’re on PrEP, you’ll need to go back to your doctor or nurse at least every 3 months to get tested for HIV.
+Once you’re on PrEP, you’ll need to get tested every 2-3 months for HIV, depending on what kind of PrEP you’re taking.
 They’ll talk with you about any side effects or symptoms you may be having.
 They may also test you for other STDs, and test you to make sure your kidneys are working well.
 If pregnancy is possible for you, you might get a pregnancy test too.

 It’s really important to go to these follow-up appointments to make sure you’re healthy and HIV-free.
 It’s really unlikely you’ll get HIV if you’re using PrEP consistently.
 But if you do happen to get HIV while using PrEP, it’s important for your health to stop using PrEP right away.
 PrEP is not a treatment for HIV — in fact, taking PrEP when you have HIV can actually make the virus harder to treat.